lilyxia99/leilei-quartz/content/Learning Notes/Learning Notes Index.md

+---
+tags:
+  - "#tech-notes"
+  - reading-notes
+---

 What I try to remind myself

 [[【经验教训】]]

+## Tech Notes

-For tech related notes, refer to this tag #tech-notes  I sometimes update this list a bit late, and might not include all of it
+For tech related notes, refer to this tag [[tags/tech-notes]] I sometimes update this list a bit late, and might not include all of it

+<iframe src="https://leileixia.online/tags/tech-notes" width="100%" height="400px"></iframe>

 [[React]]